 Does insurance cover NewSmile’s treatment?

 It might, but it depends on your provider.
 The issue is that some insurance companies consider home aligners a cosmetic treatment, so they won’t cover it.
-You can, however, use HSA or FSA accounts to pay too.
 You’ll need to check with your specific provider to find out.

 What is the most effective clear aligner company?